Materials-Consortia/OPTIMADE/optimade.rst

      }
      // ...

-Slices of array properties
+Slices of list properties
 --------------------------

-The OPTIMADE standard defines a way for a client to request only a subset of the items of an array, referred to as a slice.
+The OPTIMADE standard defines a way for a client to request only a subset of the items of a list, referred to as a slice.
-The protocol for this functionality specifies how a server MAY support slicing arrays independently per entry, per array, and per array axis.
+The protocol for this functionality specifies how a server MAY support slicing lists independently per list axis.
 This functionality is separate from (but compatible with) the protocol described in `Transmission of large property values`_.
 The protocol for large property values is used by the server implementation to transmit a set of items that it deems too large to provide inside the normal OPTIMADE response.
-Slices, on the other hand, are used for a client to request a subset of any size of the items of an array, which can possibly (but not necessarily) result in such a large amount of values that the protocol for large property values is required to transmit them.
+Slices, on the other hand, are used for a client to request a subset of any size of the items of a list, which can possibly (but not necessarily) result in such a large amount of values that the protocol for large property values is required to transmit them.

 The main mechanism is provided through the query parameter :query-param:`property_slices` defined in section `Single Entry URL Query Parameters`_.
-Information relating to the ability of the server to handle this query parameter and the relevant ranges of indexes is provided using the metadata property field :field:`array_axes` (see `Metadata properties`_).
+Information relating to the ability of the server to handle this query parameter and the relevant ranges of indexes is provided using the metadata property field :field:`list_axes` (see `Metadata properties`_).
-When the client request includes the query parameter :query-param:`property_slices`, the server MUST provide metadata for all properties for which including the subfield :field:`requested_slice` of the :field:`array_axes` is MANDATORY (see below).
+When the client request includes the query parameter :query-param:`property_slices`, the server MUST provide metadata for all properties for which including the subfield :field:`requested_slice` of the :field:`list_axes` is MANDATORY (see below).
-The field :field:`array_axes` is defined as follows:
+The field :field:`list_axes` is defined as follows:

-- :field:`array_axes`: List of Dictionary.
+- :field:`list_axes`: List of Dictionary.
-  A list of dictionaries which provide descriptive information related to the axes of an array property, including sliceable axes.
+  A list of dictionaries which provide descriptive information related to the axes of a list property, including sliceable axes.
-  Each item, in order, represents the array axis as declared in the corresponding property definition.
+  Each item, in order, represents the list axis as declared in the corresponding property definition.

   Each item MUST be a dictionary with the following REQUIRED field:

   - :field:`dimension_name`: String.
-    The dimension name of the corresponding array axis.
+    The dimension name of the corresponding list axis.

-  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present.
+  If the request specifies the :query-param:`property_slices` query parameter for any of the list axes of this list property the following key MUST be present.
 However, if that query parameter is not specified, the key MUST either be omitted or set equal to :val:`null`:

   - :field:`requested_slice`: Dictionary.
     A metadata field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.